Hankyu 9300 series

 The Hankyu 9300 series (阪急電鉄9300系) is an electric multiple unit (EMU) train type operated in Japan by the private railway operator Hankyu Railway since 2003.

 Operations

 The 8-car 9300 series trains operate on the Hankyu Kyoto Main Line, primarily on limited express services.

 Formations

 As of 1 April 2012, the fleet consisted of eleven eight-car sets formed as follows, with three motored (M) cars and five non-powered trailer (T) cars.

 The "Mc1" and "M1" cars are fitted with two single-arm pantographs.

 Interior

 Passenger accommodation consists of transverse seating, with longitudinal bench seating at the car ends.

+Future plans

+On 21 November 2023, Hankyu Corporation announced that a new seat reservation service, branded PRiVACE, is due to be introduced in July 2024 on Kyoto Main Line Limited Express services.
+A total of 6 sets of the 9300 series is scheduled to temporarily incorporate one reserved seat car each as the fourth car from the Osaka end and operate alongside one newly-built 2300 series set initially.
+As delivery of further 2300 series sets progresses in the future, the PRiVACE cars will gradually be transferred to the 2300 series fleet.

+Refurbishment

+Refurbishment includes updated control equipment, replacement of transverse seating with longitudinal seating, an additional motored car, and external LED destination displays.
+Additionally, cars 2 and 3 swapped positions, with the new car 2 being renumbered 9900 (from 9870).
+The first refurbished set, set 9300, underwent testing from 26 May 2025.